When you think of coal mining, visions of thick black smoke polluting the atmosphere with carbon-based emissions most likely enter your mind.

 While, they state that the Mitsubishi Heavy Industries and Southern Company had “completed an initial demonstration phase of carbon capture at Southern’s coal-fired Plant Barry in Alabama, which could recover more than 90 percent of the carbon dioxide, send it through a 10-mile pipeline, and inject it underground.”

-Other bold ideas are also gaining traction within the industry, which are becoming a main point of discussion, debate and development to ensure they fall in line with the Paris climate agreement.
+Other bold ideas are also gaining traction within the industry, which are becoming the main point of discussion, debate and development to ensure they fall in line with the Paris climate agreement.

 The Paris climate accord aims to “keep global temperatures from rising more than 2 degrees Celsius by mid Century”.
 If the world fails to do so then we could face catastrophic natural disasters.